 To help our suppliers make strategic investments in their employees and business operations, we have increased their access to data and analysis from our Assessment and Remediation program.
 We believe that as suppliers take more ownership of their sustainability programs, they will realize the business benefits and will require fewer external assessments and incentives.

 Our Assessment & Remediation Program continues to evolve, through our partnership with ILO Better Work, and through our participation in the Social & Labor Convergence Project.

 Social and Labor Convergence Project

-That’s why, in 2015, Gap Inc. became a signatory to the Social and Labor Convergence Project (SLCP), a collaboration among apparel and footwear brands, retailers, industry groups and civil society organizations.
-As a signatory to this collaboration, we support the use of a new shared data-collection tool that can assess the social and labor performance of manufacturing facilities across the apparel and footwear supply chain.
-In 2017-18, Gap Inc. chaired both the SLCP Tool Development Working Group, and the SLCP Verification Working Group, in which we helped facilitate the creation of the first SLCP tool and verification process.
+As a signatory to this collaboration among apparel and footwear brands, retailers, industry groups and civil society organizations, we support a shared data-collection tool that assesses the social and labor performance of manufacturing facilities across the apparel and footwear supply chain and reduces the duplication of industry efforts.
 In 2019, we joined the SLCP Council and are active in workstreams to accelerate adoption of the tool.

 ILO Better Work